How artificial intelligence can be used to identify solar panel defects

 About the author

-Michael Naber is the Founder & CEO of Simerse, an AI inspection, and defect detection company.
+Michael Naber is the founder and CEO of Simerse, an AI inspection and defect detection company.

-The views and opinions expressed in this article are the author’s own, and do not necessarily reflect those held by pv magazine.

 This content is protected by copyright and may not be reused.
 If you want to cooperate with us and would like to reuse some of our content, please contact: editors@pv-magazine.com.